sskant786/CassandraUpgradeHelper/README.md

 Number of read/write can be configured in `application.conf` file

-Purpose of creating this app is use while doing some maitainance activity on cassandra like:
+Purpose of creating this app is to use while doing some maitainance activity on cassandra like:
 * Upgrade
 * Migration
 * Add new node to clusture